 - Use the Soloist track to record another part in addition to the Melody and other parts provided by Band-in-a-Box.

 - Generate a Soloist on chords/keys that you would like to practice.
 Band-in-a-Box will play and solo with you all day without getting bored.
 For example, if you want to work on your II-V7-I progressions (“two-five-one”), you can just type the chords you want, and generate a solo to play over those changes.
 As the solo plays, you see the notation, can you can sight read along.
 Pressing the “Loop Screen” checkbox on the notation will loop the notation the screen so you can master each 4-bar phrase (II-V-I) and then move ahead to the next one!

 1. The Soloist has its own separate channel and settings.
 But when the Soloist uses a harmony, it becomes linked to the Thru Harmony channels and settings.
 Since we are already using 12 of the available 16 MIDI channels in Band-in-a-Box, we didn’t want to use up another 2 channels on dedicated Soloist Harmony channels.
 So, if you want to hear a Soloist with harmony, use the THRU Harmony settings.
-In other words, wherever a Thru harmony is selected, the Soloist part will use the Thru Harmony settings.
+In other words, wherever a Thru harmony is selected, the Soloist track will use the Thru Harmony settings.

 2. We have designed the Soloist to not repeat any solo ideas so that the solos are always fresh, with new ideas forming and playing all the time.
 As a result, we have included a refresh Soloist menu item (under the Soloist menu) that, when selected, will allow the Soloist to think about all of its musical notions again.

 Choosing the Refresh Soloist option is like telling the soloist “It’s O.K., you can play whatever you like, even if it’s something that you played 5 minutes ago...”
 It’s a good idea to refresh the Soloist regularly to ensure maximum “idea” availability.